 NB: If using Google Maps or a satnav, the CA20 1ET postcode brings you to Nether Wasdale, about 2 miles from the youth hostel.
 Full joining instructions will be sent out a few weeks before the event.

 You can book your place online here, or download a paper form to send to the booking person.
-You'll be asked to state how much you're going to pay for your place, and how much you'll pay now as a deposit.
+You don't have to be an existing ECC member to book.
+You'll be asked to state how much you're going to pay for your place .
 You can make your payment by cheque or bank transfer, and you should send it to us straight away to secure your place.

 Payments for ECC events are on a sliding scale according to your income, and you're invited to pay as much or as little as you can afford.
 The breakeven cost for this event is £360.00 and the rates for different income levels are shown below.
 We also offer a limited number of bursaries to help people on very low incomes.
 If you don't feel you can afford the concessionary rate, we may be able to help.
 Please contact the booking person first to see if a bursary place is available.